MrBounty/ZipponDB/README.md

 ZipponDB is a relational database written entirely in Zig from stractch with 0 dependency.

 ZipponDB goal is to be ACID, light, simple and high performance.
-It is aim for small to medium application that don't need fancy features but a simple and reliable database.
+It aim small to medium application that don't need fancy features but a simple and reliable database.

 ### Why Zippon ?